 How can I find out who the first aiders in my area are?

-Details of Occupational First Aiders can be found on the .
-These should be completed by all Units and displayed in promient locations through the buildings they occupy.
+You will find a full list of First Aid Respondersshould also be completed by all Units and displayed in promient locations through the buildings they occupy displaying this information.

 What should I know before I deal with an emergency?